-An even a more complicated relations were found concerning the eight prediction.
-While experiencing incivility, those who also experience horizontal solidarity will be prone to express their willingness to leave the organization compared to those who do not have support from others, while in the absence of incivility, those lower in solidarity are more prone to express their willingness to leave the organization.
-These opposite patterns balanced each other and thus can explain the inability to confirm the sixth prediction without accounting for the interaction.
+An even more complicated relationship was found concerning the eighth hypothesis.
+While experiencing incivility, those who also experience horizontal solidarity will be more prone to express their willingness to leave the organization than those who do not have support from others; while in the absence of incivility, those lower in solidarity are more prone to express their willingness to leave the organization.
+These opposing tendencies balanced each other and thus explain the inability to confirm the sixth hypothesis without accounting for the interaction.

-In turn these findings also supports the forth principle of COR.
-When resource are consumed by incivility but mitigated by solidarity, individuals have enough resources to look for an alternate job.
-This is also the case in low solidarity and also low incivility.
-Yet the combination of incivility and lack of support is an exhausting resource scenario in which individuals, as noted by the fourth principle of COR will enter a defensive mode unwilling to jeopardize additional resources (Itzkovich et al 2021; Patnaik et al., 2021) that they don’t have but are required for job search (Hulshof et al., 2020) .
+In turn these findings also support the forth principle of COR.
+When resources are consumed by incivility but mitigated by solidarity, individuals have enough resources to look for an alternative job.
+This is the case in contexts of low solidarity and also of low incivility.
+Yet the combination of incivility and lack of support is an exhausting resource scenario, in which individuals, as noted by the fourth principle of COR, will enter a defensive mode unwilling to jeopardize potential additional resources (Itzkovich et al 2021; Patnaik et al., 2021) that they do not currently have, but which are required for a job search (Hulshof et al., 2020) .

-Altogether these findings add another theoretical notion extending the third principle of COR, postulating that resource gain such as social support reduces the demage triggered by resource loss (i.e resulting incivility).
-Although not noted as a COR principle, this notion corosponds with COSR theory that views social resources such as supporting others and personal resources as affecting and affected by the context in an interactive rhythm (Hobfoll et al. 1990).
+Together these findings add another theoretical notion extending the third principle of COR, postulating that resource gain such as social support reduces the damage triggered by resource loss (resulting from incivility).
+Although not noted as a COR principle, this notion corresponds with COSR theory that views social resources, such as supporting others and personal resources, as affecting and affected by the context in an interactive rhythm (Hobfoll et al. 1990).

 Limitations

-While the study has a wide contribution a number of limitations can be identified.
+While the study makes a broad contribution, a number of limitations can be identified.
 One limitation of the current study is its cross-sectional design that does not allow us to determine causality.
-Cross-sectional designs are prone to common method bias, yet they were measured as reported to ensure that data is valid.
+Cross-sectional designs are prone to common method bias, yet these results were measured as reported to ensure that the data is valid.

 Additionally, the current study measured all constructs at a single point in time.
-A longitudinal perspective would help to validate its results further and to account for the dynamicity embedded in COR.
+A longitudinal perspective would help to further validate its results and to account for the dynamicity embedded in COR.

 Although some limitations were noted, the current study allows us a deeper understanding of the interrelations between social and individual resources when facing stress triggered by incivility.
-Overall, although its limitations, this study’s findings can add to our understanding of the interactive impact of social resources and resource depleting context and the underlying mechanism of these impacts.
-Additionally, it supports the theoretical notions of COR and COSR, adding some extension to the principles structuring the theories pointing to the necessity of building supportive organizational cultures to mitigate incivility and its implications.
+Overall, notwithstanding its limitations, this study’s findings can add to our understanding of the interactive impact of social resources and resource-depleting context and the underlying mechanism of these impacts.
+Additionally, it supports the theoretical notions of COR and COSR, in some cases extending the principles structuring the theories that point to the importance of building supportive organizational cultures to mitigate incivility and its implications.

 References